“do you know,” she asked with a curious airy smile, “he wrote the sherlock holmes stories?”

 “yes, absolutely… i’ll take the house,” he felt he’d never been more sure of anything in his life.

-a boy in a red tee-shirt with black hair and a brown little suitcase came out of the house and sped past him on his wheelchair. “he never could solve the mystery… never could solve the mystery…” the words floated across as the boy went further and further away, he was laughing. and was there a girl pushing him now, did her curls fall to her waist?
+a boy in a red tee-shirt with black hair and a brown little suitcase came out of the house and sped past him on his wheelchair. “he never could solve the mystery… never could solve the mystery…” the words floated across as the boy went farther and farther away, he was laughing. and was there a girl pushing him now, did her curls fall to her waist?

 auro wished he could catch him… catch them… or maybe he wouldn’t have to. or maybe all mysteries need not be understood and solved.